jonidaniel/curriculus/readme.md

 ## Status

-- Curriculus version 1.0.0 is now published and operational on Render
+- Curriculus version 1.0.1 is now published and operational on Netlify and Render

 ## Credits